storj/storj/docs/design/storagenode-graceful-exit/ui.md

 - Add `storagenode exit-satellite` command to storagenode CLI, which updates `satellites` table with the satellite information that is being exited.
 	- Once initiated [protocol for transferring pieces](protocol.md) should start.
 - Add `storagenode exit-status` command to storagenode CLI.
 This returns completion status as described above.
-- TODO: terminating graceful exit?

 ## Open issues (if applicable)

 - Should we be able to terminate graceful exit?
 If we do not provide the feature, storage node operator might try to do this manually, breaking the whole node.
+A solution to this should be considered in a future release.